u451f/almanac.article19.org/scripts/README.md

 This `{working group acronym}` should match the identifier of the working group _mailing list_.
 (In some cases, that is different from the identifier of the working group.)

+### corrections data

+For the 'corrections' data -- key/value pairs for which the key is to be swapped to the value, as a last pass on data cleaning -- should be provided in a .csv file.

+This is indicated in `config.py`.

 ## configuring the data processing scripts

 `config.py` contains:
  - lists of working groups to pull data from
- - paths to local raw data
+ - paths to local raw data and corrections data
  - paths to populate the almanac

 ## Influence